boazbk/tcs/lec_07_other_models.md

 If the machine writes the value $\tau$, changes state to $t$, and moves right, then in the next configuration will contain at position $i$ the value  $(\tau,\cdot)$ and at position $i+1$ the value $(\alpha_{i+1},t)$.](../figure/turingmachineconf.png){#turingconfigfig   }

-::: {.definition title="Configuration of NAND-TM programs." #configtmdef}
+::: {.definition title="Configuration of Turing Machines." #configtmdef}
 Let $M$ be a Turing machine with tape alphabet $\Sigma$ and state space $[k]$.
 A _configuration of $M$_ is a string $\alpha \in \overline{\Sigma}^*$ where $\overline{\Sigma} = \Sigma \times \left( \{\cdot\} \cup [k] \right)$ that satisfies that there is exactly one coordinate $i$ for which $\alpha_i = (\sigma,s)$ for some $\sigma \in \Sigma$ and $s\in [k]$.
 For all other coordinates $j$, $\alpha_j = (\sigma',\cdot)$ for some $\sigma'\in \Sigma$.

 A configuration $\alpha \in \overline{\Sigma}^*$ of $M$ corresponds to the following state of its execution: